 There are approximately 200 158 acres of land currently undeveloped that are either inside the current city boundaries or inside the annexation declaration policy area.
 There are approximately 75 acres of land in the county that could be incorporated.
-This land represents the growth limits of the City.
-Assuming three lots per acre, there could be approximately 600 474 additional homes in River Heights compared to the current number of 660.
+This land represents the growth limits of the city.
+Assuming three single-family residential lots per acre, there could be approximately 600 474 additional homes in River Heights compared to the current number of 660.
 This population projection would add approximately 2,000 1560 more residents for a total of 3,850 3,580.
 These numbers are estimates based on available land and current zoning and building trends.